domenic/proposal-arraybuffer-transfer/README.md

 ## History and acknowledgments

 This proposal derives from Luke Wagner's [`ArrayBuffer.transfer`](https://gist.github.com/lukewagner/2735af7eea411e18cf20) strawperson, adding the possible `offset` argument.
 That in turn derives from a suggestion of Dmitry Lomov.
 Thanks to them both!

+At that time one of the major envisioned use cases for the proposal was to provide resizable memory for asm.js.
+That use case has largely been subsumed by WebAssembly, and so the proposal was abandoned.
+I picked it up because I believe there is still a strong use case for detaching and transferring `ArrayBuffer`s even in pure JavaScript code.